 A fully resourced plan to facilitate proactive environmental management should be developed.
 It is likely that aspects will be known to the Delivery Team prior to commencement of the POEMS Process.
-This procedure should allow the Delivery Team to budget, resource tasks that may be required to assess the significance of the impacts from the project and to demonstrate that any significant impacts are minimised or reduced, as far as reasonably practicable.
+This procedure should allow the Delivery Team to budget and resource tasks that ensure products, systems and services deliver sound environmental performance.

 This procedure will enable the Delivery Team to ensure that environmental issues are appropriately managed, with all environmental responsibilities communicated.
 EMP02 will assist the Delivery Team in identifying stakeholders, define and agree project environmental responsibilities, produce an effective communication plan and assemble an environmental committee.

 Identifying Compliance Obligations and Demonstration of Compliance

-It is important to identify environmental standards that apply to projects in order to demonstrate compliance.
-This procedure better enables Delivery Teams to identify relevant environmental standards and requirements, understanding how compliance is achieved and how compliance arguments should be built and recorded.
+It is important to identify environmental compliance obligations that apply to projects in order to demonstrate compliance.
+This procedure better enables Delivery Teams to identify relevant environmental compliance obligations, understanding how compliance is achieved and how compliance arguments should be built and recorded.

 Environmental Impact Screening and Scoping